MG Software.

 Related articles

-REST APIs use standard HTTP methods to exchange structured data between systems.
-It is the dominant architectural style powering modern web services worldwide.
+REST APIs use standard HTTP methods and resource-based URLs to exchange structured data between systems.
+Learn the six architectural constraints, security patterns, and design best practices behind the dominant API style powering modern web services.

-What is API Integration? - Definition & Meaning
+What is API Integration?
+From Definition and Best Practices to Production

-API integration connects systems through standardized interfaces, using patterns like REST, webhooks, and event-driven architecture.
+API integration connects systems through standardized interfaces.
+Discover patterns like REST, webhooks, and event-driven architecture, and learn how to build robust integrations that are scalable, reliable, and maintainable in production environments.

 API Integration Examples - Practical Integrations for Businesses